on the blog

 • Will I still be happy doing this in 5–10 years?

-Fit Tip: This is your business—make sure it aligns with your definition of success, not someone else’s.
+Fit Tip: This is your business, so make sure it aligns with your definition of success, not someone else’s.

-Final Thought: The Best Franchise Is the One That Fits YOU
+Final Thoughts: The Best Franchise Is the One That Fits YOU

-Franchise ownership is a powerful vehicle—but only if you choose one that aligns with your strengths, goals, and lifestyle.
-The right franchise won’t just make you money—it’ll make you better at what you love to do.
+Owning a franchise is a powerful vehicle – but only if you choose small business ideas that align with your strengths, goals, and lifestyle.
+The right franchise won’t just make you money – it’ll make you better at what you love to do.

 So before falling in love with a brand or business model, ask: